 There are coordinated processes for strategic and financial planning.
 These consider policing priorities at local, regional, and national levels; risks; efficiency savings; value for money principles; and financial resilience criteria.
 The work involves consulting with officers and staff across the Constabulary and a process of scrutiny and challenge by Chief Officers to ensure that the plan reflects the strategic aims of the Chief Constable and the PCC.
-The Constabulary's 3-year strategic plan contains the operational and organisational priority outcomes for 2020/21 to 2022/23.
+The Chief Constable's Delivery Plan 2023/28 was launched in May 2023 and sets out the Constabulary's vision, mission, values and priorities for 2023/24 to 2027/28.
 A copy of this plan is available on the Constabulary's website.
-This is supported by the Medium Term Financial Plan 2022/23 to 2025/26 and annual balanced budget for 2022/23 that was approved by the PCC on 17 January 2022.
+This is supported by the Medium Term Financial Plan 2023/24 to 2026/27 and annual balanced budget for 2023/24 that was approved by the PCC on 13 January 2023.